-OAE requires that students must be assessed within the first 12 contact hours unless they are exempt due to the widespread effect of the COVID-19 pandemic.
+OAE requires that students must be assessed within the first 12 contact hours.
 The pre-test score achieved by the student determines the student's entry Educational Functioning Level (EFL) and placement in GALIS.
 Pre-test scores from students who stop-out from the program are valid within the 270 calendar day period.
 If the student has exited the program for at least 90 days and then begins a new Period of Participation (PoP), his/her test scores are valid for calculating EFL gain, and must be used, as long as the scores have not exceeded the 270 calendar day validity period.
 If the scores fall outside of this range, a new assessment must be administered.
 Programs should have a local procedure to verify that each returning student has a current valid assessment.